District office drop-off toolkit for citizen lobbyists

 This can be as simple as a post-it note with just your name and address, as you need to prove that you are a constituent.
 If you want to write something longer, you can use our sample template here.

-Be sure to look up the previous version of the House and Senate bills to see if your legislator signed on.
+Be sure to look up the current version of the House (HR 3069) and Senate (S 1506) Medicare for All bills to see if your legislator is already signed on.
 If they did, be sure to thank them for supporting the bill in the past and let them know you look forward to seeing their name on the bill again this session.

 Step 4: Take a selfie with your packet of handouts.